 Small time garment manufacturers have never been this optimistic.
-Statistics show percentage of private label clothing expecting company profits to increase over the year rose from 45% to 55%.
+Statistics show percentage of white label clothing expecting company profits to increase over the year rose from 45% to 55%.

 This optimism has something to do with the following trends that are explaining why small businesses are thriving now more than ever.
 Also, this optimism got to be connected to the fact most small business owners are now more open to market products which are from outside of America.